Do you know the shortest path in order to make your team members the most productive, loyal, and creative at the same time? Make them happy.

 “Hey Stef, it’s time to take a breath 🧘 enjoy a two-minute pause ⏰ and reflect on what you want to achieve today 📔”

-This preset includes three simple, but meaningful questions on gratitude, affirmation, and intention.
+This template includes three simple, but meaningful questions on gratitude, affirmation, and intention.

 Providing daily answers to these questions, employees regularly connect with their big “WHY”, which allows them to produce meaningful work and set the positive vibe for the rest of the day.